go140point6/pvpcoin-masternode-setup/readme.md

 ```

 4. Now, run the following and you should find your ip address in the list... also you should see ```"status": "PRE-ENABLED"```.
-You want ```ENALBED``` but you need to restart your contol wallet first and let it sync up again:
+You want ```ENABLED``` but you need to restart your contol wallet first and let it sync up again:
 ```
  ./playervsplayercoin-cli masternode list
 ```